Gay Identity, Gay Rights, and Gay Activism

-Gays and lesbians sometimes suffer unjustly and unfairly.
+Gays and lesbians are sometimes treated unjustly and unfairly.
 In addition to their difficult internal struggles, they also encounter the ignorance and prejudice of others.
 Instead of receiving love and support from their families, they are sometimes ostracized.
-Rather than being involved in supportive church groups, they sometimes find themselves on the outside because even good God-fearing people may not know how to react to someone with same-sex attractions.
+Rather than being involved in supportive church groups, they sometimes find themselves on the outside when people don't know how to include them.

-Gay people are sometimes evicted by landlords, fired by employers, and even face violent physical attacks.
-They suffer hate crimes and some people use AIDS as an excuse to show their hatred.1 They are substantially more likely to commit suicide than the average person.2 The collective anger over mistreatment and the frustration caused by their internal struggles are powerful forces behind the gay rights movement.
+Gays are sometimes evicted by landlords, fired by employers, and even face physical attacks.
+Some people use AIDS as an excuse to show their hatred.
+Gays are substantially more likely to commit suicide than the average person.
+The collective anger over mistreatment and the frustration caused by their internal struggles are powerful forces behind the gay rights movement.

-Gay people finally became sick and tired of being mistreated and began to fight back.
+Gay people finally became tired of being mistreated and began to fight back.
 In the 1960s, they simply wanted the public to leave them alone.
 They didn’t want to be called names and didn’t want to be arrested for going to gay bars.
 When dialog and reason didn’t get results, they began to form organizations and develop protest strategies.
 Following the social protest strategies of the era, they turned social issues into political issues.
 Although homosexual behavior is as old as history itself, there had not previously been a social identity based entirely on sexual behavior.
 The gay rights movement took the behavioral definition and expand it to become a definition of a class of people.
-They began to rewrite history to show that ancient Greece had a gay culture.
+They rewrote history to show that ancient Greece had a gay culture.
 While it is true the ancient Greeks had a more naturalistic view of life, including homosexuality, there was no gay identity.
-In fact, the Greek language had no word meaning gay.4 The concept of a homosexual person was created in the nineteenth century.5 Although homosexual behavior was certainly practiced before that time, it was seen as something you did and not who you were.
+In fact, the Greek language had no word meaning gay.
+The concept of a homosexual person was created in the nineteenth century.
+Although homosexual behavior was certainly practiced before that time, it was seen as something you did (sporadic or chronic behaviors) and not who you were (identity)